OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/06-Identify_Application_Entry_Points.md

 ## Test Objectives

-- Identify possible entry and injection points through requests and responses analysis.
+- Identify possible entry and injection points through request and response analysis.

 ## How to Test